syahelrusfi21/Edible-vs-Poisonous-Mushroom-Classification/README.md

 # 🍄 Edible vs Poisonous Mushroom Classification

 ## 📌 Project Overview
 This project is a deep learning-based web application that classifies mushrooms as edible or poisonous using Convolutional Neural Networks (CNN).
 The model is built with PyTorch and deployed using Streamlit.
-Additionally, Google's Gemini AI API provides extra information about the detected mushrooms.
+Additionally, Google's Gemini AI model, Gemini-2.0-Flash, provides extra information about the detected mushrooms.

 ## 🚀 Features
 ✅ Detects if an image contains a mushroom or not